-Joseph was born on September 25 1923 in Calgary as the son of Guy and Evelyn M. Pallister, of Turner Valley AB.
-His 9 brothers were: Thomas, Fred, John, Bernard, Henry, Stanley, Albert, Reginald and Allan Pallister.
-And his 3 sisters were Beatrice, Daisy and Norah Pallister.
-Two brothers were in the army overseas too and came home.
+Joseph was born on September 25 1923 in Calgary, the son of Guy and Evelyn M. Pallister, of Turner Valley Alberta.
+His brothers were: Thomas, Fred, John, Bernard, Henry, Stanley, Albert, Reginald and Allan Pallister.
+And his sisters were Beatrice, Daisy and Norah Pallister.
+Two brothers were in the army overseas too and came home again afterwards.

-He enlisted on January 11 1943 in Calgary and he disembarked the UK on August 27 1943 and was taken on strength to the Canadian Scottish Regiment on October 10 1943.
-He also was on June 6 1944 in the first wave of the landing on D-Day.
+He enlisted on January 11 1943 in Calgary and he disembarked on August 27 1943 the UK and he was taken on strength on October 10 1943 to the Canadian Scottish Regiment .
+He also served on June 6 1944 in the first wave of the landing on D-Day.

-Joseph was killed in action on Friday October 6 1944 age 21 in the C Coy during the battle of the Leopold Canal in Belgium and he was temporarily buried in Maldegem and on July 17 1945 reburied in Adegem.
+Joseph was killed in action on Friday October 6 1944 age 21 in the C Coy during the battle of the Leopold Canal in Belgium and he was temporarily buried in Maldegem before being reburied on July 17 1945 in Adegem.

 His medals were: The 1939-45 Star; The France Germany Star; The Defence Medal; The War Medal; The CVSM & Clasp.

-His grave was adopted in May 2019 by my son Breyten van der Wolf.
+His grave was adopted on May 11 2019 by my son Breyten van der Wolf.